This guide is for married couples where both spouses live in the United States and the sponsoring spouse is a U.S. citizen.

 Optional government forms

-If the spouse seeking a green card wants to work in the United States or travel internationally, the following additional forms can also be included in the full green card application package (and Boundless can help you complete these, too):
+If the spouse seeking a visa (marriage-based green card) wants to work in the United States or travel internationally, the following additional forms can also be included in the full spouse visa application package (Boundless can help you complete these, too):

-After you mail the complete application package to the appropriate USCIS address, within about two weeks you should get official “receipt numbers” in the mail from USCIS (one each for the I-130, the I-485, the work permit application, and the travel permit application).
+Within about two weeks after mailing the complete application package to the appropriate USCIS address, you should receive official “receipt numbers” in the mail from USCIS (one each for the family sponsorship form, green card application, work permit application, and travel permit application).

-You will then receive notice of a biometrics appointment, usually about one month after USCIS receives your application.
-Typically, these appointments are scheduled at the local USCIS field office closest to where you live.
-This appointment is usually low-stress; it’s just the moment when USCIS takes fingerprints and photographs of the spouse seeking a green card, in order to conduct background and security checks.
-The U.S. citizen spouse is not required to attend this appointment, and often does not attend.
+You will then receive notice of a biometrics appointment, usually about one month after USCIS receives your application package.
+The appointment is typically scheduled at the USCIS field office closest to where you live and is usually low-stress — USCIS will simply take fingerprints and photographs of the spouse seeking a green card, in order to conduct background and security checks.
+The sponsoring spouse is not required to attend this appointment and often does not attend.

 If USCIS needs more information or documents to process your green card application package, they will send you a “Request for Evidence” (RFE), typically within 2–3 months.

-Once USCIS has completed all the background processing of your green card application materials, your file is transferred to the local USCIS field office closest to where you live.
-The local office will then issue an appointment notice with the time, date, and location of an interview that both spouses must attend.
+Once USCIS has completed all the background processing of your visa application materials, your file is transferred to your nearest USCIS field office.
+This local office will then send you an appointment notice with the time, date, and location of an interview that both spouses must attend.

-This interview is the last big step in the green card application process, and it’s normal to feel intimidated and stressed by this part — most couples do.
+This interview is the last big step in the application process, and it’s normal to feel intimidated and stressed by this part — most couples do.
 But don’t worry!
-You can help reduce this stress by knowing what to expect and assembling an organized file to bring to the interview.
+You can help reduce the stress by knowing what to expect and assembling an organized file to bring to your interview.
 Check out these resources for more details:

 - Guide to the marriage green card interview

-Your physical spouse visa (also called a “green card” because of its color) will arrive by mail, typically within 2–3 weeks of case approval.
-The green card entitles you to work in the United States and travel internationally without a separate permit.
+Your physical spouse visa (also called a “green card” because of its color) will arrive by mail, typically within two to three weeks of approval.
+The green card entitles you to work anywhere in the United States and take international trips without separate work and travel permits.